ben-grande/qusal/salt/sys-cacher/README.md

 ## Description

-The caching proxy is "sys-cacher" based on apt-cacher-ng, it stores downloaded packages, so that you need only download a package once for it to be used when updating many  The proxy is preconfigured to work out of the box for Debian, Ubuntu, Arch, and Fedora
+The caching proxy is "sys-cacher" based on apt-cacher-ng, it stores downloaded packages, so that you need only download a package once and fetch locally the next time you want to upgrade your system packages.

 When you install this package, qubes will be tagged with "updatevm-sys-cacher" and they will be altered to use the proxy by default.
 When there is "https://"